-Once intended for development, the Teanaway Community Forest is now uniquely managed with community input for the restoration, health, and enhancement of the rivers and forests on Kittitas County depends.
+Once intended for development, the Teanaway Community Forest is now uniquely managed with community input for the restoration, health, and enhancement of the rivers and forests on which Kittitas County depends.

 The State of Washington purchased the 50,241 acre Teanaway Community Forest from a private timber company in 2013, to protect a vital piece of the Yakima River Basin watershed under the provisions of the Yakima Basin Integrated Plan.
 Lawmakers directed the Department of Natural Resources to manage the property along with the Department of Fish & Wildlife as Washington’s first state-run community forest.
 A citizen advisory committee worked with the agencies to develop a forest management plan, which was completed in 2015.
-The advisory committee members continue to provide input on forest management
+The advisory committee members continue to provide input on forest management.

-The Legislature required that the management plan “must ensure that the land is managed in a manner that is consistent with the Yakima Basin Integrated Plan principles for forest land acquisitions, including the following:
+The Legislature required that the management plan “must ensure that the land is managed in a manner that is consistent with the Yakima Basin Integrated Plan principles for forest land acquisitions,” including the following:

 - To protect and enhance the water supply and protect the watershed

 - To maintain working lands for forestry and grazing while protecting key watershed functions and aquatic habitat